Randaberg (village)

 Randaberg is the administrative centre of Randaberg municipality in Rogaland county, Norway.
 The village is located at the northern end of the Stavanger Peninsula, about 2 km west of the village of Grødem and about 7 km northwest of the centre of the city of Stavanger.
 The European route E39 highway passes just outside of Randaberg to the east.
-The village is the site of the municipal administration for Randaberg municipality as well as the site of Randaberg Church.
+The village is the site of the municipal administration for Randaberg municipality as well as the site of Randaberg Church, built in a long church design in 1845.

 Randaberg Stadion, the main stadium for the Randaberg IL sports club is located in Randaberg village.